Karangahape Road: History

-Since the early 1990s there has been a move away from this image largely due to newly constructed apartment blocks attracting residents back to the area, as well as a general gentrification of close by areas such as Ponsonby.
+Since the early 1990s there has been a move away from this image largely due to newly constructed apartment blocks attracting residents back to the area, as well as a general gentrification of close by areas such as Ponsonby and Grey Lynn.
 Karangahape Road is probably the most notorious street in the country, as most people imagine it is lined with strip clubs, brothels and adult shops.
-The reality is different; despite the street's reputation very few enterprises are connected with the adult industry; the proportion of outre establishments to more ordinary businesses has remained fairly constant at about 3% between the early 1960s (when the first Red Light business appeared) and today.
-Even at its height of its reputation (between the 1970s and 1990s) as the biggest Red Light area in the country there were never more than 12 Adult businesses.
+The reality is different; despite the street's reputation very few enterprises are connected with the adult industry; the proportion of adult establishments to more ordinary businesses has remained fairly constant at about 3% between the early 1960s (when the first red light business appeared) and today.
+Even at its height of its reputation (between the 1970s and 1990s) as the biggest red light area in the country, there were never more than 12 adult businesses at a time on the street.
 Today there are 150 shops along the main road, K Road, and around 700 businesses in the general area - in 2010 only 8 were connected with the sex industry - in 2022 there are 6.

-K Road currently boasts an eclectic collection of shops, cafés and a nucleus of dealer art galleries.
+K Road currently boasts an eclectic collection of shops, cafés and dealer art galleries.
 Since the early 1990s it has developed as a focus for nightlife; its restaurants, bars and nightclubs make it a major part of Auckland's social scene.
 This is largely due to redevelopment of the Queen Street valley in the 1980s as increased rents made many nightclub venues relocate to the K Road ridge.
 Since the mid 1990s K Road has become a centre for much of Auckland's bohemian scene, with many venues for alternative music and fringe art as well as the LGBT community.
-It is also known for its trendy op shops, and craft and art collectives.
+In 2007, a museum dedicated to the preservation of sapphic lesbian culture was created and the Charlotte Museum Trust was registered.
+The organisation became part of the Te Papa National Museum Standards programme and currently occupies space just off of K Road on Howe Street.
+This area is also known for its trendy op shops, and craft and art collectives.

 The street received a major upgrade of its footpaths and street furniture which finished in 2006, at a cost of NZ$3.5 million.
 As of 2009, approximately 400 businesses were on K Road.

 In 2011 the Karangahape Road overbridge had a $2.1 million upgrade as part of the Rugby World Cup Celebration.
 Designed by Opus Architecture and funded by Auckland Transport, it took 6 weeks to complete.
-Included in the design were three internally lit perspex pylons which act as entry markers for the bridge designed by the renowned Tongan artist Filipe Tohi.
+Included in the design were three internally lit perspex pylons which act as entry markers for the bridge designed by the Tongan artist Filipe Tohi.
+In 2021, a Rainbow Crossing was installed to celebrate the area's history as a refuge for queer people.